alexissoko/alexissoko.github.io/_site/README.md

 1. [Open an issue](https://github.com/jglovier/resume-template/issues/new) describing the bug or feature idea
 2. Fork the project, make changes, and submit a pull request

-## License

-The code and styles are licensed under the MIT license.
-[See project license.](LICENSE) Obviously you should not use the content of this demo repo in your own resume. :wink:

-Disclaimer: Use of Homer J. Simpson image and name used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
-Project license does not apply to use of this material.